It is not the strongest of the species that survives, nor the most intelligent, it is the one that is most adaptable to change.

 Because by improving these abilities you can improve adaptability at work and become more productive.

-Thus, goal setting can help in achieving various milestones that in turn improve adaptability workplace.
+Thus, goal setting can help in achieving various milestones that in turn improve the adaptability workplace.

 How To Set Goals At Work?